mlan/docker-openldap/README.md

 - Built in utility script `ldap` helping managing the databases
 - Built in `.ldap` filters helping initiating and managing the databases
 - Unix domain (IPC) socket support
-- Configurable database paths, helping host volume magement
+- Configurable database paths, helping host volume management
 - Configurable run-as-user `uid` and `gid`

-# How to use this image
+## Tags

+The breaking.feature.fix [semantic versioning](https://semver.org/) used.
+In addition  to the three number version number you can use two or one number versions numbers, which refers to the latest version of the sub series.
+The tag `latest` references the build based  on the latest commit to the repository.

+To exemplify the usage of version tags, lets assume that the latest version is `1.2.3`.
+In this case,  `1.2.3`, `1.2` and `1` all identify the same image.

+# Usage

 The OpenLDAP config and users databases are created when the container is run for the first time.
 They are then either created to an empty state using